 By Sofia Velazquez Pimentel & Isabella Giokari

-The London Institute of Medical Sciences (LMS) recently hosted a successful postdoc retreat, organised by the LMS Postdoc Committee, which aimed to promote networking, career development, and community building among the researchers.
+The Laboratory of Medical Sciences (LMS) recently hosted a successful postdoc retreat, organised by the LMS Postdoc Committee, which aimed to promote networking, career development, and community building among the researchers.

 The retreat took place at Bounce Farringdon, a youthful bar with ping pong tables, where LMS postdocs, GECo – the LMS communications team, and other keynote speakers gathered for a day filled with inspiring career talks, science speed dates, quizzes, and plenty of ping pong.

 The science and career speed dating session kicked off the event, allowing each postdoc to talk about their research and hear from others.
 This was followed by a CV workshop by Dr Ines Perpeuto from the Imperial Postdoc and Fellows Development Centre, empowering postdocs to reflect on their wide range of skills and experience as highly trained researchers.

 After a delightful lunch and coffee break, the group was treated to presentations from former postdocs who pursued careers in industry and academia.
 These presentations were followed by breakout sessions where postdocs discussed each speaker’s experience, fostering valuable networking opportunities and knowledge sharing.